Student Code of Conduct Policy

 Enforcement of Standards

-In the event Minnesota State Community and Technical College receives a written or verbal report of a potential violation of the Student Code of Conduct one or more Conduct Officers may begin an initial investigation to determine the likelihood of a violation.
+In the event the College receives a written or verbal report of a potential violation of the Student Code of Conduct, one or more Conduct Officers may begin an initial investigation to determine the likelihood of a violation.

-• Based on the initial investigation, if it is determined that there was likely not a violation of the Code of Conduct or if it is determined there is not enough information available to move forward, the Student Conduct process will not proceed.
-All report(s) and record(s) will be maintained as appropriate.
-Previous report(s) and record(s) may be used in future investigations and student conduct processes.
+Based on the initial investigation, if it is determined that there was likely not a violation of the Student Code of Conduct, or if it is determined there is not enough information available to move forward, the Student Conduct process does not proceed.
+All reports and records will be maintained as appropriate.
+Previous reports and records may be used in future investigations and Student Conduct processes.

-• Based on the initial investigation, if it is determined that there was likely a violation of the Student Code of Conduct the Conduct Officer will either continue the investigation and/or may begin the Student Conduct hearing process.
+If, based on the initial investigation, if it is determined that there likely was a violation of the Student Code of Conduct, the Conduct Officer either continues the investigation and/or begins the Student Conduct Hearing process.

 Written Notice

-• The Conduct Officer will provide written notice to the alleged student(s) that a report has been received which alleges one or more violations of the Student Code of Conduct.
-This notice shall be sent to the student’s institutional e-mail and/or to the mailing address on file with Minnesota State Community and Technical College.
+- The Conduct Officer provides written notice to the respondent(s) that a report has been received alleging one or more violations of the Student Code of Conduct.
+This notice is sent to the student’s institutional e-mail and/or to the mailing address on file with the College.

-4. The date, time, and location of the Student Conduct hearing or request to schedule a Student Conduct hearing.
+- The date, time and location of the Student Conduct Hearing or request to schedule a Student Conduct Hearing.

-• The written notice will be sent to the responding student(s) within a reasonable period of time of the alleged violation determination (typically within 10 business days).
+- Written notice will be sent to the respondent within a reasonable amount of time following the violation determination (typically within 10 business days).

-• The written notice shall be sent no sooner than three business days prior to the scheduled hearing.
+- Written notice is sent no sooner than three business days prior to the scheduled hearing.
 If the respondent would like to meet with the Conduct Officer before three business days, they may request to do so in writing to the Conduct Officer.

 Student Conduct Hearing

-• Student Conduct hearings may take place in-person or via electronic communication (i.e., teleconferencing software, telephone(s), etc.)
+- Student Conduct Hearings may take place in-person or via electronic communication (i.e., teleconferencing software, telephone, etc.)

-• The personal safety and well-being of all involved parties will be accommodated for, as needed, using barriers, separate facilities, teleconferencing technology and/or other means of preventing direct in person contact.
-Campus security and/or local law enforcement may also be invited to be a presence during any meeting or hearing relevant to the Student Conduct process.
+- The personal safety and well-being of all involved parties is accommodated as needed, using barriers, separate facilities, teleconferencing technology and/or other means of preventing direct in-person contact.
+Campus security and/or local law enforcement may also be invited to be invited to be a presence during any meeting or hearing relevant to the Student Conduct process.

 Student Conduct Resolution

-• The alleged parties will have 10 business days to accept or appeal the Student Conduct Resolution.
-If the alleged parties fail to appeal the Student Conduct resolution within 10 business days, the Student Conduct Resolution will be deemed to be accepted.
+- The respondent has 10 business days to accept or appeal the Student Conduct Resolution.
+If the respondent fails to appeal the resolution within 10 business days, the Student Conduct Resolution is deemed to be accepted.

-• If a proposed Student Conduct Resolution is appealed, the respondent may submit an appeal via the Minnesota State Community and Technical College website within 10 business days.
-The appeal process will not move forward until the respondent has completed and submitted the appropriate appeal form.
+- If a proposed Student Conduct Resolution is appealed, the respondent is required to complete a Student Code of Conduct Appeal form via the College website within 10 business days.
+The appeal process will not move forward unless the respondent completes and submits this form.

-• A link to the online appeal form and/or web address will be provided when a proposed Student Conduct Resolution is delivered.
+- A link to the online appeal form and/or web address is provided when a proposed Student Conduct Resolution is delivered.

-• If a respondent submits a Student Conduct Appeal, the case will then be reviewed by the Vice President of Academic and Student Affairs or their designee.
-This person will be known as the Appeals Officer.
+- If a respondent submits a Student Conduct Appeal, the case is then reviewed by the Vice President of Student Affairs or their designee.
+This person is known as the Appeals Officer.

-• After reviewing all materials and making a final decision, the Appeals Officer will provide a written decision to both the Respondent and the Student Conduct Officer.
+- After reviewing all materials and making a final decision, the Appeals Officer provides a written decision to both the Respondent and the Student Conduct Officer.

-In cases involving sanctions of suspension for 10 days or longer, students have a right to a contested case hearing under Minn.
+- In cases involving sanctions of suspension for 10 days or longer, students have the right to a contested case hearing under Minn.
 St. Ch.14.
-Students invoke a Ch.
+Students may invoke a Ch.
 14 hearing by notifying the Student Conduct Officer within 10 business days of the decision on their appeal.

 Interpretation